Property Buyer's Guide

 Sworn Translator (Yeminli Tercüman)

-A sworn translator is required at the title deed office for all foreign buyers who do not speak Turkish.
+A sworn translator is required at the title deed office when the buyer does not speak Turkish (typical for foreign nationals).
 Typically TRY 3,000-8,000 depending on location.

 Lawyer Fee (Avukat)